asyncgui/asyncgui/README.md

 - does not own a main loop, but is designed to integrate with an existing one.
 - avoids global state.
 - focuses on fast responsiveness, allowing immediate task start and resumption.
-- offers powerful structured concurrency APIs inspired by [Trio](https://trio.readthedocs.io/en/stable/) and [trio-util](https://trio-util.readthedocs.io/en/latest/).
+- offers powerful "structured concurrency" features inspired by [Trio](https://trio.readthedocs.io/en/stable/) and [trio-util](https://trio-util.readthedocs.io/en/latest/).
 - has nothing to do with GUIs, even though it has 'gui' in its name.
-(Yes, I should rename it at some point.)
+(I should rename it at some point.)

 [Documentation](https://asyncgui.github.io/asyncgui/)